kalviumcommunity/S86_list_of_funny_90s_advertisements/readme.md

 - `POST /ads` → Add a new advertisement
 - `PUT /ads/:id` → Update ad by ID
 - `DELETE /ads/:id` → Delete ad by ID

+## ✅ Validations Added

+- Title, Description, Video URL, Year, and Category are **required**.
+- Shows error messages in UI if fields are left blank or invalid.